rinshankaihou/refinedc/README.md

     └── example.c
 ```
 The generated files should not be edited directly, to the exception of the
-project configuration file `rc-project.toml`, which is used to configure the
+project configuration file `rc-project.toml`, which is used to configure
 certain things like C preprocessor options or Coq dependencies.
 For now, you
 don't need to worry about it.